Quantum Information Methods in Many-Body Physics

 |UE||1||Exercise to Quantum Information Methods in Many-Body Physics||Schuch, N.|

 In the lecture, the learning content will be presented in a form structured according to the different subtopics such basic structure, analytical theory, and numerical realization.
 The cross-references between the different topics and the underlying universal principle of entanglement and the area law will be made clear at each level.
 Students will be engaged in scientific discussions about the topic and will be encouraged to build their analytical skills as well as their numerical abilities.

-In the exercise, the content of the lecture will be deepened by working out specific problems and examples as well as hands-on programming tutorials, amond other measures.
+In the exercise, the content of the lecture will be deepened by working out specific problems and examples as well as hands-on programming exercise classes, amond other measures.
 The students will thus be enabled to carry out research talks in the field on their own.